-GEOSS was established in April 2001 by Julian Conrad – a hydrogeologist who previously worked at the CSIR (for 11 years).
-GEOSS has since grown steadily from a “1 person business” to the well known company it is now (employing 24 staff members) under the Directorship of Julian Conrad and Dale Barrow (also an MSc hydrogeologist with an MBA qualification as well).
+The background of GEOSS: Established in April 2001 by Julian Conrad – a South African hydrogeologist who previously worked at the CSIR, and was passionate about sustainable groundwater exploration.
+GEOSS has grown steadily from a “1 person business” to the well known company of expert consultants it is today.
+GEOSS is now employing over 24 staff members and remains under the Directorship of Julian Conrad and Dale Barrow (MSc hydrogeologist with an MBA qualification as well).

 GEOSS aims to be the most knowledgeable, capable, professional, ethical and friendliest consulting and partnering company in the African groundwater industry.
 GEOSS aims to improve utilisation, protection and management of groundwater resources to the benefit of society and the environment.
 To this end, GEOSS implements global best practices and partners with leading agencies to build a better future for us all.

-To implement global best practices in all aspects of geohydrology, GIS and remote sensing to the benefit of society and the environment whilst ensuring sustainable use of groundwater resources.
+To implement global best practices in all aspects of geology and hydrology, GIS and remote sensing to the benefit of society and the environment whilst ensuring sustainable use of groundwater resources.

 GEOSS Values and Business Ethics